 Commercial Pilot in VancouverHousing & Career Guide · 2026

 Vancouver offers some of Canada's strongest salaries for this profession, but the housing market is the most expensive in the country.
 At $145K average annual income, Commercial Pilots are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Commercial Pilot in Vancouver faces a manageable market — requiring approximately 8 yr 5 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 25.7% of pre-tax salary.
+On the housing side, a Commercial Pilot in Vancouver faces a l3 under pressure market — requiring approximately 8 yr 5 mo of gross income to own a 2-bedroom home, with rent consuming roughly 25.7% of pre-tax salary.

 How Vancouver compares for Commercial Pilots